Happy Reading✨

 Terribly, irreversibly wrong.

-“Stop?”
-Rishi's voice roared again, louder this time, unhinged with rage.
-“You’re asking me to stop after all this?
-I’m going to kill that bastard!”
+"Stop?" bhai voice roared again, louder this time, unhinged with rage.
+"You're asking me to stop after all this?
+I'm going to kill that bastard!"

-“How dare he do something like this to my sister!”
+"How dare he did something like this to my sister!"

 Me?